houstonclark06/Plansuite/README.md

 # Aircraft Performance

-Aircraft Performance is a Java desktop application for aircraft performance calculations.
+Aircraft Performance is a Java project for aircraft performance calculations.

 ## Project Goals